mysql-time-machine/replicator/README.md

 ````
  ./00_setup   # will unznip the jars from distribution
- ./01_seed    # will initialize mysql with random data
+ ./01_seed    # will initialize mysql with random dummyValue
  ./02_run_016 # will start the replication
 ````

-Random data in the seed step has been inserted in pre-created database 'test' in precreated table 'sometable'.
+Random dummyValue in the seed step has been inserted in pre-created database 'test' in precreated table 'sometable'.
 The provided mysql instance is configured to use RBR and binlogs are active.

 ````
   mysql --host=mysql --user=root --pass=mysqlPass